8Ginette8/gbif.range/README.md

 Althought our result map follows the sampling pattern found in <a href="https://www.gbif.org/species/8324617">GBIF</a>, the dolphin range map might have been improved if more GBIF observations woud have been extracted.
 Therefore, *occ_samp* must be in this case increased or removed.

-## Citation
-Yohann Chauvier; Oskar Hagen; Camille Albouy; Patrice Descombes; Fabian Fopp; Michael P. Nobis; Philipp Brun; Lisha Lyu; Loïc Pellissier; Katalin Csilléry (2022). gbif.range - An R package to generate species range maps based on ecoregions and a user-friendly GBIF wrapper.
-EnviDat. doi: <a href="https://www.envidat.ch/#/metadata/gbif-range-r">10.16904/envidat.352</a>

 ## References

-Oskar Hagen, Lisa Vaterlaus, Camille Albouy, Andrew Brown, Flurin Leugger, Renske E. Onstein, Charles Novaes de Santana, Christopher R. Scotese, Loïc Pellissier.
-(2019) Mountain building, climate cooling and the richness of cold-adapted plants in the Northern Hemisphere.
+[//]: #Oskar Hagen, Lisa Vaterlaus, Camille Albouy, Andrew Brown, Flurin Leugger, Renske E. Onstein, Charles Novaes de Santana, Christopher R. Scotese, Loïc Pellissier.
+(2019) Mountain building, climate cooling and the richness of cold-adapted plants #in the Northern Hemisphere.
 Journal of Biogeography. doi: <a href="https://doi.org/10.1111/jbi.13653">10.1111/jbi.13653</a>

-Chauvier, Y., Thuiller, W., Brun, P., Lavergne, S., Descombes, P., Karger, D. N., ... & Zimmermann, N. E. (2021).
+[//]: #Chauvier, Y., Thuiller, W., Brun, P., Lavergne, S., Descombes, P., Karger, D. N., ... & Zimmermann, N. E. (2021).
 Influence of climate, soil, and land cover on plant species distribution in the European Alps.
 Ecological monographs, 91(2), e01433. doi: <a href="https://doi.org/10.1002/ecm.1433">10.1002/ecm.1433</a>

 Lyu, L., Leugger, F., Hagen, O., Fopp, F., Boschman, L. M., Strijk, J. S., ... & Pellissier, L. (2022).
 An integrated high‐resolution mapping shows congruent biodiversity patterns of Fagales and Pinales.
 New Phytologist, 235(2). doi: <a href="https://doi.org/10.1111/nph.18158">10.1111/nph.18158</a>

-Pinkert, S., Sica, Y. V., Winner, K., & Jetz, W. (2023).
+[//]: #Pinkert, S., Sica, Y. V., Winner, K., & Jetz, W. (2023).
 The potential of ecoregional range maps for boosting taxonomic coverage in ecology and conservation.
 Ecography, 12, e06794. doi: <a href="https://doi.org/10.1111/ecog.06794">10.1111/ecog.06794</a>

 Chamberlain, S., Oldoni, D., & Waller, J. (2022). rgbif: interface to the global biodiversity information facility API. doi: <a href="https://doi.org/10.5281/zenodo.6023735">10.5281/zenodo.6023735</a>